- What makes Liberation Road different from the other socialist groups out there?

 We are actively engaged in a transformation process aimed at changing our composition to become a majority oppressed nationality, and a majority women.
 Transformation means changing our demographics, culture, consciousness and practice and it is creating a space that is welcoming and supportive of oppressed nationality cadre and has an active feminist group process.

-How do people join Freedom Road?
+How do people join Liberation Road?

 People join a local district.
 Usually they meet us through doing mass work, and if they seem compatible in approach, we invite them to study our Unity Documents and other key points of line and theory.
 If there seems to be a fit, after common work and study with us, they join up.
-Because we believe in working collectively in the same mass organizations, it’s somewhat more complicated and demanding to join Freedom Road than a group which lets you just sign up and come to meetings if you agree with their ideas.
+Because we believe in working collectively in the same mass organizations, it’s somewhat more complicated and demanding to join Liberation Road than a group which lets you just sign up and come to meetings if you agree with their ideas.
 This approach is embodied in the formal requirement that a member agree with our basic documents (which you can find on this website) and general line, be actively involved in fighting the enemy and take part in the collective life of the organization (including paying dues).

 If you have further questions not covered in this FAQ, call a customer service representative at…